Timeline of the COVID-19 pandemic in January 2020: 27 January

 Three new suspected cases in Austria; previous suspected cases tested negative.
 The 'Matei Balș' Institute reported the first possible case in Romania, but the first case would not be confirmed until 26 February.
 Ecuador reported a suspected case of coronavirus, a Chinese citizen who arrived from Hong Kong, but the first case would not be confirmed until 29 February.
 Fiji authorities were holding six Chinese travelers in quarantine in Nadi as a precaution after they failed to gain entry to Samoa due to Samoa's quarantine requirements that were implemented Friday.
 The quarantine requirements, imposed after an emergency Cabinet meeting, compel anyone who has been in China to "self-quarantine" in a country free from COVID-19 for 14 days.
 In Poland, two children were admitted to the Kraków hospital with the suspicion of COVID-19.
 In Mongolia, a 14-year-old girl, who was studying in China, had fallen ill with a suspected case of pneumonia and laryngitis; she was pronounced dead on the same day.
 Health authorities have since taken a sample from the deceased girl to be analyzed at the National Center for Communicable Diseases in Ulaanbaatar.
 Two Mongolian students returning from Taiwan to Chinggis Khaan International Airport had shown symptoms of high fever and rising temperature and were put into quarantine after landing in Mongolia.
 In Switzerland, two people were put under quarantine at the Triemli Hospital in Zurich; both had previously been to China.
 These cases later turned up negative.

 In Germany, the first specific, global case of coronavirus being transmitted by a person with no symptoms has been reported.
-The originally-infected individual is from Shanghai.
+The originally-infected individual was from Shanghai.

 South Korean health officials met with Korean life science company representatives to speed the development of a test.

 In the US, there was a surge of warnings from its intelligence agencies toward the end of January and into early February.
 The then-acting chief of staff Mick Mulvaney began convening regular meetings.
 In early briefings, however, officials said Trump was dismissive because he did not believe that the virus had spread widely throughout the United States.

 The WHO Director-General Tedros Adhanom Ghebreyesus visited in China to discuss the outbreak with senior Chinese officials.